Epic Games: Criticism

 Since the partial investment by the Chinese company Tencent, some consumers have become wary of Epic Games' reliability and use of their data, particularly in relationship with the Epic Games Store.
 These concerns have been connected to broader issues of general distrust of the Chinese government and Chinese corporations among some Western video game players.
 Epic has stated that Tencent does not have access to any of this private data nor provides this to the Chinese government.

 In late March 2020, accusations began circulating on social media that the Epic Games social networking app Houseparty led to other services such as Netflix and Spotify being hacked.
 However, both Epic and Life on Air claimed this was a smear campaign against its product and offered a bounty for anyone able to substantiate their claim.

 On August 13, 2020, Epic released a version of Fortnite that included a permanent discount on V-bucks across all platforms (except iOS and Android devices) if they purchased directly through Epic, bypassing Apple and Google's storefronts.
-Both Apple and Google immediately delisted the game for violating the storefronts' terms of service by including their own storefront, which led Epic to file lawsuits against both companies the same day, accusing them of antitrust behavior in how they operate their app stores.
+Both Apple and Google immediately delisted the game for violating the storefronts' terms of service by including its own storefront, which led Epic to file lawsuits against both companies the same day, accusing them of antitrust behavior in how they operate their app stores.
 While Apple was ultimately victorious in a bench trial in September 2021 and upheld through appeals, Google's actions were found to be monopolistic by a jury trial in December 2023.

+In May 2025, Disney and Epic Games (which The Walt Disney Company owns a 9% in ownership stakes) announced that the video game Fortnite would bring Darth Vader as a non-playable character, with James Earl Jones' voice being reconstructed using generative AI with permission by his estate to serve as an AI chatbot.
+Prior to this, in 2022, Jones signed a deal with Lucasfilm, which allowed the company to utilize generative AI in future projects to recreate his voice.
+This technology was first used in the Disney+ miniseries Obi-Wan Kenobi.
+The announcement of the Darth Vader AI chatbot was met with backlash from people who felt that while the appropriate permissions were obtained from the estates of anyone whose likeness is being used, it still felt creepy doing this one year after Jones' death.
+Similar comparisons were made to the digital reconstruction of Ian Holm in Alien: Romulus.
+Two days after the character was added, it was reported that several players in the game made the character say racial and homophobic slurs using Jones' voice.
+Shortly after clips of the chatbot saying such words went viral on social media, Epic Games pushed out a hotfix for Fortnite that restricts the responses it can say.
+On May 19, 2025, SAG-AFTRA filed an unfair labor charge against Epic Games and Llama Productions for infringing on the union's right to negotiate major changes to its collective bargaining agreement.